SUNET/edusign-app/README.rst

  $ cd edusign-app

 First we install the configuration needed for the environment to run.
-The default configuration should work for a development environment, so we just install it.
+On top of the default configuration, we just need to add the credentials for basic auth at the edusign API, as values to the variables `EDUSIGN_API_USERNAME` and `EDUSIGN_API_PASSWORD`.

+ $ cp environment-devel environment-current
+ $ vim environment-current  # set the credentials

+Install the configuration and start the environment.

  $ make config-build
  $ make dev-env-start